AhmedGamalWazeiry/Rightshero-Category/README.md

 2. In this project, BFS can be used to:

 - Retrieve all child categories under a given parent category.
-- Perform other graph-related tasks that require visiting nodes systematically.

 ## Support